hoophq/docs/docs/plugins/indexer/search-syntax.md

 To lookup for content in the index, use the qualifiers `in:input` or `in:output`

+### Qualifiers

+Qualifiers are attributes that are used to refine your query.
+Any [indexed field](./index.md#indexed-fields) could be used as a qualifier to filter results with except of `input` and `output`.

+Some qualifiers has a special usage and are used in conjuction with indexed fields or to configure a specific search term

+- `in` indicate that a query will be scoped to the fields `input` or `output`
+- `is` can be used with boolean fields
+- `fuzzy` configures the [fuzziness](https://en.wikipedia.org/wiki/Levenshtein_distance) of a term query

 ### Query Operators

 It's possible to use the query operators `AND`, `OR` or `NOT` to build more advanced queries.